Turkey

-Religious beliefs in Turkey
+Religious Beliefs and Spirituality in Turkey

 Islam is the major religion in Turkey.
 About 97.4% of the Turkish population is Muslim, a majority of whom belong to the Sunni branch of Islam.
 A sizable minority is affiliated with the Alevi sect.
 The rest of the population practices various forms of Christianity (Greek Orthodox, Armenian Apostolic, Syriac Orthodox, Chaldean Catholic, Church of the East), Judaism and Yezidism.
 There are many atheists as well.